flutter/plugins/packages/webview_flutter/webview_flutter_web/README.md

 ### Depend on the package

-This package is not an endorsed implementation of the google_maps_flutter plugin yet, so you'll need to [add it explicitly](https://pub.dev/packages/webview_flutter_web/install).
+This package is not an endorsed implementation of the `webview_flutter` plugin yet, so you'll need to [add it explicitly](https://pub.dev/packages/webview_flutter_web/install).